Scrum Estimation Techniques

 We normally assign a relative value to each item in the product backlog.
-For instance, a story which is assigned a value 2 should be actually double the work when compared to a story with a value 1.
+For instance, a story that is assigned a value of 2 should be actually double the work when compared to a story with a value of 1.
 The regular practice is to use Fibonacci series of numbers.

 4. Planning Poker

 Planning Poker is an interesting estimation technique in Scrum.
 It is very much democratic in nature as it is a consensus-based technique.

 The proceedings are started when the Product Owner (PO) reads out a story and explains it.
 The team (each member) holds a deck of Planning Poker Cards with values like 0, 1, 2, 3, 5, 8, 13, 20, 40, and 100 some sets.
 The deck may also contain an infinity card which is used to indicate a story that is too much dependent and inestimable.

 The team will discuss the feature in-depth and will ask clarifications and queries to the PO as and when required.
 When they are done with the discussions they will select a card from the deck as per their level of understanding, and they all will show the cards at the same time when they are asked to show.
 If all of them or a majority show a similar value, that will become the estimate.
 It may not happen at the first time mostly, but the process can be repeated until they reach a common point.
 The different numbers are shown basically because of different levels of understanding.
 It can be cleared while doing this and reach a consensus.

 This is an enjoyable and productive way for estimation.
 The team will get complete benefit since they get an open platform to discuss and express their views on the stories and each member is aware of all the stories.